ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 }
 ```

-This is probably okay being that verbose because it does something dangerous.
-You wouldn't want to call it something really succinct, like:
+This function has a long name because it's dangerous to call it: we always want to avoid deleting user data by accident.
+For that reason you wouldn't want to call it something really succinct, like:

 ```swift
 extension Downloader {